 Become a visitor

-Volunteering as a visitor is challenging and often stressful.
-For this reason, qualities such as emotional maturity, empathy and impartiality are more valuable to us than any previous experience.
-To cope with the demands of visiting, volunteers must have clearly defined boundaries and a realistic understanding of their own limitations.
-GDWG visitors come from many walks of life, are of every age and from different cultural and professional backgrounds.
-There are five steps to becoming a visitor:
+Visits are a lifeline for many people in detention.
+Volunteering as a visitor is challenging but also rewarding.
+For this reason, qualities such as empathy and impartiality are more valuable to us than any previous experience.
+Volunteers must have clearly defined boundaries and a realistic understanding of their own limitations.

 - Introductory session: We hold regular sessions throughout the year, which enable you to meet with us and find out if visiting is for you.
 Please contact the office if you are interested in attending our next session.